 Related chapters

-- Database Selection Framework - Move from fundamentals to a practical decision framework for choosing a DBMS by workload constraints.
+- Database Selection Framework - Move from fundamentals to practical DBMS selection by workload profile and system constraints.

 - Why understand storage systems? - High-level map of storage models and where relational and NoSQL systems fit.